Charlieis1nsan3/NutSearch-v0.1/README.md

 3. and then run chmod +x setup_and_run.sh && ./setup_and_run.sh
 Then it should be hosted in a port, just simply open it.
 **Enjoy!**

+**Warning this is a _WIP_**
+**Their is LOTS of bugs, this does not use ultraviolet. because my brain is not that big.**
+But who knows, this is only the first version I might end up making a popular proxy?